 Rachel Curtiss has been involved with BVT since 2012, first as a company member, then as props supervisor, director, and now in her third year as artistic director.
 She graduated from Wichita State University with her BFA in theatre performance (2013).
 She lived in Chicago for three years; where she was a frequent artist with Edge of the Wood Theatre.
 In 2017, Rachel adapted Willa Cather’s “A Resurrection” for the Brownville stage, and she has also written three murder mysteries that have been performed at the River Inn Resort in Brownville.
 Last December, she adapted a radio theatre production of Charles Dickens' A Christmas Carol that was produced on the BVT stage.
 Rachel has had the joy of directing 10 shows and playing over 20 roles on the Brownville stage including Edith Frank in The Diary of Anne Frank, Aunt Abby in Arsenic and Old Lace, and M'Lynn in Steel Magnolias.
 She continues to happily share the director position with her husband, and commit to the tradition and growth of the Brownville Village Theatre.

 Jarvis Jahner graduated from Dickinson State University in 2004 with a B. A. in Theatre, and in 2011, he completed his M.F.A. in scenic design from the University of Oregon.
 Jarvis has worked as a carpenter for Theatre IV in Richmond, VA, as the Technical Director/ Scene Designer for the Brownville Village Theatre in Brownville, NE, and Props Master and Scenic Artist for the Oregon Festival of American Musicals in Eugene, OR.
 He is now an Assistant Professor of Theatre and Communication and Technical Director at Dickinson State University.
-Jarvis was honored last year with the Outstanding Faculty Award from Dickinson State University.
+Jarvis was honored with the Outstanding Faculty Award from Dickinson State University in 2017.